the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/resources/resource_conditionals/_index.md

 You probably have even more complicated environmental responses as well.
 For example, if you are ordering bubble tea, your order might go like this: if the shop has taro, you get taro in your tea.
-If the shop doesn't have taro but has pearls, you get pearl in your tea.
+If the shop doesn't have taro but has pearl, you get pearl in your tea.
 Finally, in the case that the shop doesn't have taro or pearl, you don't order any bubble tea.